SocketDotTech/socket-docs/docs/api.md

 - **FINALIZING**: The execution is in the process of being finalized.
 - **FINALIZED**: The execution has been finalized by watcher.
 - **EXECUTING**: The execution is currently in progress.
-- **EXECUTED**: The execution has been completed successfully on-chain.
+- **EXECUTED**: The execution has been completed successfully onchain.
 - **PROMISE_RESOLVING**: The promise/callback related to the execution is being resolved.
 - **PROMISE_RESOLVED**: The promise/callback has been resolved.